Frequently Asked Questions

 8. If I do not feel comfortable entering my information on the web, is there another way for me to make a pledge?

-Yes.
-You can make your pledge using a paper pledge form which can be downloaded from http://bit.ly/2018PhillyPledgeForm or contact your department liaison to obtain a form and complete the form according to the instructions.
-Once you have decided on your pledges, return the completed form to your department liaison.
+If you prefer not to give online, you can make your pledge using a paper pledge form which can be downloaded here or contact your department liaison to obtain a form.
+Complete the form according to the instructions, and once you have decided on your pledges, return the completed form to your department liaison.

 9. Who do I contact if I have a question not listed here?